ChristopherAndrewTopalian/CATopalian_JavaScript_Calculation_Engine/README.md

 # CATopalian JavaScript Calculation Engine
 A JavaScript calculation engine that is easy to comprehend and well organized

+---

+## IMPORTANT NOTE:
+This is the eval version and should NOT be used online!

+For the online version, we will be postin the link soon to the safe online version.

+---

 ![screenshot_001](src/media/textures/screenshots/screenshot_001.PNG)

 USE APP: https://christopherandrewtopalian.github.io/CATopalian_JavaScript_Calculation_Engine/CATopalian_JavaScript_Calculation_Engine.html